 This is a digital marketing disaster.
 Budweiser isn’t maximizing the potential of what is probably the single most expensive piece of marketing content money can buy.
 Even if your company doesn’t run anything close to Super Bowl (we here at Conductor certainly don’t), there’s a key lesson in how to make sure your video content is getting found.

 What can digital marketers do to avoid this?

 Here at Conductor, we are proud to announce our very own YouTube integration: Channel Insights for YouTube.
-If you’d like to learn more about how Conductor integrates with YouTube in order to help you capitalize on the value of your digital marketing assets, then click here.
+If you’d like to learn more about how Conductor integrates with YouTube in order to help you capitalize on the value of your digital marketing assets, check our our Product Features.

 That said, whether you use Searchlight or not, here’s two crucial tips for making sure you aren’t letting your video content go to waste.

 1. Use your YouTube Analytics Data

 Google no longer tells you what keywords are driving traffic to your site.
 This has presented a major challenge for SEOs and marketers.
 It makes effectively prioritizing, executing, and evaluating the effectiveness of your SEO programs significantly more difficult.
 Interestingly enough, YouTube doesn’t have this limitation and will give you data on what keywords are driving traffic to your videos.
 Take advantage of this data!